raspberrypilearning/rocket-launch/en/step_4.md

 These numbers, that your code prints out, can be used as the y-coordinates for drawing your rocket flying into orbit.

 You'll need a rocket sprite, which you can create the same way you created the planet sprite.
-First, declare global variables to hold the height and width of the rocket, as well as one to hold the rocket image itself.
+First, declare global variables to hold the height and width of the rocket image, as well as one to hold the rocket image itself.

 --- task ---